Chart Color Schemes

 Semaphore Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Semaphore Park's dwelling structure, as per the latest Census, consisted of 54.0% houses and 46.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 66.1% houses and 33.9% other dwellings.
-Home ownership in Semaphore Park was at 30.9%, with mortgaged dwellings at 30.2% and rented ones at 38.9%.
-The median monthly mortgage repayment in the area was $1,786, higher than Adelaide metro's average of $1,733.
-Weekly rent in Semaphore Park was recorded at $250, lower than Adelaide metro's figure of $325.
+Semaphore Park's dwellings, as per the latest Census, consisted of 54.0% houses and 46.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Semaphore Park was at 30.9%, similar to Adelaide metro, with mortgaged dwellings at 30.2% and rented ones at 38.9%.
+The median monthly mortgage repayment was $1,786, above the Adelaide metro average of $1,562.
+The median weekly rent was $250, compared to Adelaide metro's $320.
 Nationally, Semaphore Park's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing